Big Tree Bonanza

 You’ll start and finish on the James Irvine Trail.
-Hiking beside Godwood Creek and Home Creek, mighty coastal redwoods surround you nearly the entire time.
+Hiking beside Godwood Creek and Home Creek, you are surrounded by mighty coastal redwoods nearly the entire time.
 Unlike some of the old-growth redwood parks in the Bay Area where you get a grove here and a grove there, the James Irvine Trail has miles of old-growth beauties the entire way … you simply can’t escape them.
 And you won’t want to!
 These behemoth trees soak in sun and mist with equal enthusiasm, so be sure to stop and look up every once in a while.
 Wayyy up.

 At the hike’s halfway point you gain access to another park favorite: Fern Canyon.
 This canyon is so dramatic Steven Spielberg used it as a film location for Jurassic Park 2: The Lost World.
 Fifty-foot walls of bright green ferns hang like emerald silk, glistening in tiny waterfalls trickling into the canyon’s riverbed.